intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 Similar to a non-passthrough case, any device driver enabled in the TDX guest using the above mechanism must be hardened to withstand the attacks from hypervisor through TDVMCALL or shared memory communication interfaces.
+Moreover, since the device passthrough for TDX 1.0 is using shared memory, any data placed in this memory can be manipulated by the host/hypervisor and must be protected where possible using application-level security mechanisms, such as encryption and authentication.

 .. _sec-tdvmcall-interfaces: